Article

 Building a More Resilient Supply Chain Begins with Planning

-In order to achieve the visibility, agility, and traceability necessary, organizations must begin to implement supply chain planning in their resiliency strategies.
+To achieve the visibility, agility, and traceability necessary, organizations must begin to implement supply chain optimization and planning.
 Every step in the supply chain process – from ordering raw materials to delivery – must be reliable.

 Strategic, long-range supply chain planning involves the establishment of a framework for your supply chain.
 This includes a deep dive into your business and its suppliers with the goal of improving operations, standardizing processes, and planning for disruption.